Selina Todd

 Selina Todd (born 1975) is an English historian and writer.
 From 2015, she has been Professor of Modern History at the University of Oxford.
 Todd's research focuses on the history of the working-class, women and feminism in modern Britain.
-Since 2017, Todd has also been president of the Socialist Educational Association.
+From 2017 to 2022, Todd was president of the Socialist Educational Association.

 Early life

 Selina Todd was born in Newcastle upon Tyne in 1975.
 After schooling at a state comprehensive, she completed her undergraduate degree in history at Warwick University.
 She took a Master of Arts degree and then a doctor of philosophy degree in history at the University of Sussex.

 Career

 After holding a Scouloudi Fellowship and Economic and Social Research Council Post-doctoral Fellowship at the Institute of Historical Research, Todd was elected to the Ottilie Hancock Research Fellowship in History at Girton College, Cambridge, in 2004.
 The following year, she was appointed a lecturer at Warwick University, and in 2007 took a lectureship in modern British history at the University of Manchester.
 In 2010, she was appointed a Fellow at St Hilda's College, Oxford, and a lecturer in history at the University of Oxford.
 In 2015, she was awarded the title of Professor of Modern History in the University of Oxford.
 She was vice-principal of St Hilda's College between 2014 and 2017.
 She has held several editorial roles, including serving on the Board of the historical journal Past and Present.
 Her biography of Shelagh Delaney, Tastes of Honey was published in 2019.

-Since 2017, Todd has been president of the Socialist Educational Association.
+From 2017 to 2022, Todd was president of the Socialist Educational Association.
 As of September 2020, Todd is a lead researcher at the Oxford Martin Programme on Women's Equality and Inequality.